RTS2013/RTS/README.md

   ==========================================================================================

-You're a solitary man with the determination to survive in this post apocalyptic world.
+You're a lone human with the determination to survive in a post apocalyptic world.
 Using automation, mutation, and diplomacy, you can bend the populace to your will, give them hope for a new future, or snuff out their lives for your own gain.